mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-azure-cloud-provider/index.md

 }
 ```

-Create the service principal for the provider and do not miss to replace `SUBSCRIPTION_ID` with the `id` from previous command output:
+Create the service principal for the provide.
+Ensure you replace `SUBSCRIPTION_ID` with the `id` from the previous command output:

 ```
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/SUBSCRIPTION_ID"